civican/legisinfo/44-1/bills/C-59/bill_text.md

 ### Section 462.32

-      **(1)** Subject to subsection (3), if a judge, on application of the Attorney General, is satisfied by information on oath in Form 1 that there are reasonable grounds to believe that there is in any building, receptacle or place any property that **is proceeds** of **crime**, the judge may issue a warrant authorizing a person named in the warrant or a peace officer to
+      **(1)** Subject to subsection (3), if a judge, on application of the Attorney General, is satisfied by information on oath in Form 1 that there are reasonable grounds to believe that there is in any building, receptacle or place any property that is proceeds of crime, the judge may issue a warrant authorizing a person named in the warrant or a peace officer to

         search the building, receptacle or place for that property; and

-        seize that property and any other property **that** that person or peace officer believes, on reasonable grounds, **is proceeds** of **crime**.
+        seize that property and any other property that that person or peace officer believes, on reasonable grounds, is proceeds of crime.

   **(2)** Section 462.32 of the Act is amended by adding the following after subsection (2):